 d) The ICG shall designate a chairman and a vice-chairman, one representing each Sector.

-e) The ICG shall be open to members of both Sectors in accordance with Nos.
+e) The ICG shall be open to members of the engaged Sectors in accordance with Nos.
 86 and 110 of the Constitution

-f) The ICG shall not develop Recommendationsg) The ICG shall prepare reports on its coordinating activities to be presented to each Sector's advisory group; these reports shall be submitted by the Directors to the two Sectors.
+f) The ICG shall not develop Recommendations.

+g) The ICG shall prepare reports on its coordinating activities to be presented to each Sector's advisory group; these reports shall be submitted by the Directors to the engaged Sectors.

-h) An ICG may also be established by the World Telecommunication Standardization Assembly or by the Radiocommunication Assembly following a recommendation by the advisory group of the other Sector.
+h) An ICG may also be established by the World Telecommunication Standardization Assembly or by the Radiocommunication Assembly or by the World Telecommunication Development Conference following a recommendation by the advisory group of the other two Sectors.

-i) The cost of an ICG shall be supported by the two Sectors on an equal basis and each Director shall include budgetary provisions for such meetings in the budget of their Sector.
+i) The cost of an ICG shall be supported by the engaged Sectors on an equal basis and each Director shall include budgetary provisions for such meetings in the budget of their Sector.

 Annex C (to Resolution 18)

-Coordination of radiocommunication and telecommunication standardization activities through intersector rapporteur groups
+Coordination of radiocommunication, telecommunication standardization, and development activities through intersector rapporteur groups

-With respect to resolves 2 iii), the following procedure shall be applied when work on a specific subject could be best performed by bringing together technology experts from the study groups or working parties concerned of the two Sectors to cooperate on a peer-to-peer basis in a technical group:
+With respect to resolves 2 iii), the following procedure shall be applied when work on a specific subject could be best performed by bringing together technology experts from the study groups or working parties concerned of two or the three Sectors to cooperate on a peer-to-peer basis in a technical group:

-a) the study groups concerned in each Sector may, in special cases, agree by mutual consultation to establish an intersector rapporteur group (IRG) to coordinate their work on a specific technical subject, informing TSAG and RAG of this action through a liaison statement;
+a) the study groups concerned in each Sector may, in special cases, agree by mutual consultation to establish an Intersector Rapporteur Group (IRG) to coordinate their work on a specific technical subject, informing TSAG, TDAG and RAG of this action through a liaison statement;

 b) the study groups concerned in each Sector shall, at the same time, agree on clearly defined terms of reference for the IRG, and establish a target date for completion of the work and termination of the IRG;